kjetilv/detektor-dryrun/README.md

 To use that, first build and `./gradlew publishToMavenLocal`.
 You should see the html report appear in `build/reports` as a side effect of this.

-Having done that, uncomment the gradle stuff that picks it up (see TODO comments in build file) and do `./gradlew build` or something.
+Having done that, uncomment the 2 build file sections that pick it up (see 2 TODO comments in build file) and do `./gradlew build` or something.

 You will see a rather useless new metric in the HTML report, and a CSV report.